 Alumni Titan Award

 The Alumni Titan Award, an annual award, honors alumni, who through outstanding service to IMSA advance the institution’s mission and work.
 The honorees are enthusiastic and energetic IMSA champions who dedicate significant time, talent and/or treasure to endeavors that help the Academy fulfill its role in developing talent and leadership in mathematics, science and technology for our state, nation and world.

 Tamora Kimmitt ‘91

-Tamora has volunteered her time to IMSA for over 15 years serving on the Admissions Review Committee, as a Computer Science Career Forum panelist, Alumni women in STEM panelist, IMSA Alumni Association cabinet member and at-large member, reunion organizer, Alumni regional event planner & host, advocate/ambassador for IMSA and Alumni connections.
-Tamora serves willingly and is a model for Alumni giving back their time and/or resources.
+Tamora is an advocate for IMSA and its Alumni Community.
+Tamora has volunteered her time to IMSA for over 20 years serving on the Admissions Review Committee, as a Computer Science Career Forum panelist, an Alumni women in STEM panelist, an IMSA Alumni Association cabinet member, a reunion volunteer, an Alumni regional event planner & host, and an ambassador for IMSA and Alumni connections.
+Tamora serves willingly and is a model for Alumni giving back their time and resources.

 Alumni Distinguished Leadership Award

 The Alumni Distinguished Leadership Award, an annual award, goes to alumni who have made distinguished achievements or leadership contributions in their professional fields of endeavor consistent with IMSA’s mission.
 The awardees also may be recognized for significant civic or community contributions or for extraordinary courage and selflessness under challenging circumstances.